lizzy-606/pl-ipe/README.md

 # PL-IPE — Polish Inflectional-Paradigm Evaluation

 **Author:** Elżbieta Dawidek · ORCID 0009-0000-0433-6095
+**Version:** 0.1.0 · July 2026
-**Status:** closed research benchmark · items gated under a DUA **Licenses:** documentation — CC BY 4.0 · interface — Apache-2.0 · items — DUA
+**Status:** closed research benchmark · items gated under a DUA
+**Licenses:** documentation — CC BY 4.0 · interface — Apache-2.0 · items — DUA

 ---

 ## Why

-Inflectional languages — not only Polish, but any language with a rich case, gender, and aspect system — demand that a model *produce* the right form, not merely recognize or tag one.
-Tagging and production are two different competences, and existing Polish benchmarks reach the first, not the second.
+Inflectional languages — not only Polish, but any language with a rich case, gender, number, person, mood, and aspect system — require models to produce the correct form, not merely recognize, classify, or tag it.

+Tagging and production are different competences.

-PL-IPE measures the second: whether a model realizes the correct paradigm form when it has to generate it.
+PL-IPE measures whether a model can realize the correct member of an inflectional paradigm from an explicit morphosyntactic specification.
+It isolates paradigm realization from broader sentence and discourse generation.

+The task format is deliberately narrow.
+What distinguishes PL-IPE from established morphological reinflection tasks is not the format but the object and the design: it evaluates general-purpose language models in generation rather than dedicated morphological systems; it holds a fixed anchor set for repeated measurement of the same model over time; and it reports by paradigm class rather than as a single aggregate score.
+It is also one half of a pair — see below.

 ## What it measures

-Whether a model, when generating, produces the **correct inflectional form** — that is, whether it realizes the right paradigm pattern for a requested set of morphosyntactic features: case, number, gender, aspect, mood, person.

-The task is production, not classification.
-Not "does the model recognize this form", but "does the model produce it" — from a feature specification, in free generation.
+PL-IPE measures whether a model produces the correct inflectional form for a specified combination of:

+- lemma,
+- case,
+- number,
+- gender,
+- person,
+- mood,
+- aspect,
+- and other relevant morphosyntactic features.

+The task is direct production from a feature specification, not classification and not multiple-choice selection.
+The model is told which form is required and must generate it, without selecting from a supplied answer set.

+Item taxonomy, item construction, the set of acceptance criteria, and the error-classification procedure are not publicly disclosed, in order to preserve benchmark validity.

+## Relation to PL-GGE

+PL-IPE and PL-GGE measure different levels of generative competence.

+PL-IPE evaluates the realization of an individual inflectional form from an explicit morphosyntactic specification.
+It does not evaluate whether the model can independently infer that specification from context, maintain grammatical relations across an utterance, or generate globally well-formed text.

+Those abilities are evaluated separately in PL-GGE: https://github.com/lizzy-606/pl-gge

+In practical terms:

+- **PL-IPE:** specified features → target inflectional form;
+- **PL-GGE:** linguistic context → grammatically well-formed generated text.

+The separation makes it possible to distinguish a failure of paradigm realization from a failure of contextual grammatical inference.

+**PL-IPE asks whether the model can produce a specified form.
+PL-GGE asks whether the model knows which forms and relations the context requires.**

 ## Two measurement layers

 **Measurement layer (anchor).** A fixed core of items, identical on every run.
 It provides comparability across models and measurement of gain over time — gain is only visible against a ruler that does not move.
 It rests on explicit, once-fixed evaluation assumptions.
-Available via eval-as-a-service.

-**Diagnostic layer.** Growing, tuned to a specific model and its training base.
-It shows not only that a model fails, but on which features and paradigm classes it breaks — and yields material for correcting the data and the training.
+**Diagnostic layer.** Growing and tuned to a specific model and its training base.
+It shows not only that a model fails, but on which morphosyntactic features, paradigm classes, and form patterns it breaks.
+It also yields material for correcting data and training.
 Tuning the diagnosis to a model requires jointly fixed evaluation assumptions held stable over time, which is why this layer is offered as long-term collaboration on defined terms.

 ## Status and access

 PL-IPE is a research-grade evaluation instrument for Polish.

 - **Test items** are released only under a Data Use Agreement (`DATA-USE-AGREEMENT.md`).
-This protects the set from leaking into training corpora — a model that has "seen" the test stops measuring it.
+This protects the set from leaking into training corpora — a model that has seen the test stops measuring it.
 - **The scoring engine** is closed and offered as a service (eval-as-a-service, in preparation).
-- This repository is a public shell: documentation, interface, schemas, an illustrative example.
+- **This repository is a public shell:** documentation, licensing, and citation metadata.
 It is enough to cite the benchmark and to understand what is measured and how.

-## How it works, and what comes next
+## How it works

-1. Items share a uniform JSONL format (schema in `schema/`).
-Each item: a feature specification (lemma + target morphosyntactic features) + the set of acceptable target forms.
+1. Items share a uniform JSONL format.
+Each item contains a lemma, a target morphosyntactic specification, and a set of acceptable target forms.
-2. The model receives the specification and produces the form.
+2. The model receives the specification and produces a form.
-3. The generated form passes through the scoring engine, which checks paradigm correctness and returns a result.
+3. The generated form passes through the scoring engine.
+4. The engine checks whether the form correctly realizes the requested paradigm position.
-4. Results are reported per feature and paradigm class — you see where a model fails, not only that it fails.
+5. Results are reported per feature and paradigm class, so the output shows where a model fails, not only that it fails.

-The diagnostic layer adds a report showing which paradigm classes break down — at a resolution that lets you design the correction to the material and the training method.
+The diagnostic layer adds a report showing which paradigm classes and feature combinations break down, at a resolution that can support corrections to data and training methods.

-**What you can do with it:**
+## What you can do with it

-- measure your own model via eval-as-a-service (once released),
+- measure your own model via eval-as-a-service, once released;
-- compare models on a single, controlled scale of inflectional production,
+- compare models on a single, controlled scale of inflectional production;
-- run developmental diagnostics of a model in long-term collaboration (diagnostic layer),
+- run developmental diagnostics of a model in long-term collaboration;
+- identify whether errors cluster by case, number, gender, person, aspect, mood, or paradigm class;
-- adapt the frame to another inflectional or agglutinative language with comparable parameters — this is re-instantiation of the construct on native material, not translation of items.
-A Polish inflectional item translated into another language measures something else, or nothing.
+- adapt the evaluation frame to another language with comparable morphological parameters.

+Adaptation means re-instantiating the construct using native linguistic material and language-specific paradigm structure.
+It does not mean translating Polish items.
+A translated Polish inflectional item may measure a different construct, or none at all.

-Items, target forms, and examples are in Polish, because they measure Polish; they are not translated.
+Items, target forms, and examples are in Polish because they measure Polish; they are not translated.

+## Contact

+Access requests, evaluation enquiries, and collaboration proposals: **plgram.benchmarks@proton.me**

+Please do not open public Issues for access requests.

 ---

 *Citation: see `CITATION.cff`.
-Full dataset description: `DATASHEET.md`.*
+Dataset description: `DATASHEET.md`.
+Licensing: `LICENSING.md`.*